fieldtrip/website/faq/open_data.md

 Note that other MEG/EEG data analysis toolboxes like SPM, MNE, EEGLAB and BrainStorm also share tutorial datasets.

+On the [Donders Repository](https://data.donders.ru.nl/collections/published), [OpenNeuro](https://openneuro.org) and on [Zenodo](https://zenodo.org) you can find many publicly accessible EEG, MEG and fMRI datasets.
+On [DataCite](https://search.datacite.org) and on [Google Dataset Search](https://datasetsearch.research.google.com) you san search for datasets.

 ## Other MEG datasets

 The [Human Connectome Project](http://www.humanconnectome.org) contains MEG data from close to 100 subjects, which were scanned on the 248-channel 4D/BTi MEG system at SLU, St Louis.
 The MEG data includes resting-state and three different experimental tasks, and anatomical, functional (1200 subjects, resting and task) and associated behavioral and demographic data is available.
 See also [doi: 10.1016/j.neuroimage.2013.05.056](http://dx.doi.org/10.1016/j.neuroimage.2013.05.056) and [doi: 10.1016/j.neuroimage.2015.04.046](http://dx.doi.org/10.1016/j.neuroimage.2015.04.046).